Know What You Can Afford First

 64. Only buy manufacturer extended warranties.

+When buying a car from a dealer, what kind of warranty should you look for?
 Do not buy a third-party warranty because they are not extensive enough.
 Ask top questions like how you will be reimbursed for repairs?
 What repairs does the contract cover?
 What’s your deductible?
 Who and where does your car get serviced for repairs?
 Who’s the backer of the warranty(only get a contract backed by the auto manufacturer)?

 65. Only consider a service warranty if you keep the vehicle for a long time